 Format of Small Incision Cataract Surgery SICS training in India

-Most of the hospitals offer one month course with structured formal of training.
-Few hospitals offer customized courses as per candidates requirements or duration and number of cases.
+Most of the hospitals offer a month course with structured formal training.
+Few hospitals offer customized courses as per candidates’ requirements or duration and number of cases.

 - 1st week: Observing SICS and or performing ECCE cases

 - 2nd week: SICS step surgery under the supervision,